genob/securing-secrets-in-dotnet/ConsoleAppViaAppSettings/README.md

 - ensure `appsettings.Development.json` to .gitignore` to minimize risk of accidentally being added to source control

-downsides of this approach:
-- secrets are store unencrypted in the settings file
-- risk of checking in the file into source

 ## Checklist

 - Add `appsettings.json` file